 We believe that our cash provided by operating activities, together with our existing cash, cash equivalents and investments will be sufficient to meet our anticipated cash needs and do not intend to retire these Notes early.
-Refer to Note 12.
+Refer to Note 11.
 Debt in Part I, Item 1 of this Quarterly Report on Form 10-Q for information on the Notes.
-As of June 30, 2021, the long-term debt, net of unamortized discount and debt issuance costs, was \$987.5 million.
+As of September 30, 2021, the long-term debt, net of unamortized discount and debt issuance costs, was \$988.0 million.

 Construction of a second building at our headquarters campus started in the fourth quarter of 2018 and was completed in the second quarter of 2021.
-We estimate the remaining cash payment on the second building of our headquarters campus project to be approximately \$30.0 million in the second half of 2021.
-We estimate the full year capital expenditures to be between \$175.0 and \$200.0 million.
+We estimate the full year capital expenditures to be between \$315.0 and \$335.0 million.
+Our estimated 2021 capital expenditures increased compared to our prior quarter guidance mainly due to our real estate purchases.